stevegrunwell/technical-debt/slides.md

 Note:

-Keep in mind that technical debt doesn't just mean "bad" or "legacy" code: right now your front-end team might be deciding to move to React, and that comes with pros and cons
+Right now your front-end team might be deciding to move to React, and that comes with pros and cons

 ----